languageseed/hello_world/content/2025-11-23-introducing-bentobox.md

 - **Ollama**: Local LLM server for privacy-focused AI development
 - **Barrier**: Free KVM sharing for multi-computer setups

+### Extension System

+Bentobox features a powerful extension system that makes customization easy:

+- **Simple Metadata Format**: Add new applications with just a template file
+- **Automatic GUI Integration**: New extensions appear automatically in the installer
+- **Theme System**: Create and share custom themes with colors and wallpapers
+- **Ready-to-Use Templates**: Get started quickly with provided templates
+- **Community Sharing**: Easy to contribute and share extensions via pull requests

 ## 🚀 Quick Start

 Installation is simple - just run this one command on a fresh Ubuntu 24.04+ system: